babel/website/_posts/2017-11-03-nearing-the-7.0-release.md

 > Please check out the previous [Planning for 7.0](https://babeljs.io/blog/2017/03/01/upgrade-to-babel-7) post for information up til the first beta release!

+# didn't start writing anything yet, so feel free to edit

 ### Integrations

 Packages like `grunt-babel`, `gulp-babel`, `rollup-plugin-babel`, etc all used to have `babel-core` as a dependency.